-Note: It is important for you to confirm with your Health Provider that he or she is in-network prior to receiving services.
+Note: It is important for you to confirm with your Health Provider that they are in-network prior to receiving services.
 When confirming, be sure to state the name of this plan.

-Coalition Health Center:
+Coalition Health Center

-570 Riverstone Way, # 3 Fairbanks, AK 99709 (907) 450-3300 www.coalitionhealthcenter.com www.Teladoc.com
+570 Riverstone Way, # 3 Fairbanks, AK 99709 (907) 450-3300 www.coalitionhealthcenter.com